N02870941/mazes/docs/README.md

 }
 ```

-In essence, this algorithm starts at a vertex `u`, randomly visits an adjacent
-vertex `v` that has not been visited yet - destroying barriers (walls of pixels) between
-the current and previous vertices to create an edge, and repeats this until all vertices are visited and we have a spanning tree.
+The above algorithm can be written as DFS, BFS, or even a hybrid.

 <p align="center">
   <img src="img/png/maze-dfs.png"><br>
-  <i>A maze generated with DFS..</i>
+  <i>A maze generated with DFS.</i>
 </p>

-The above algorithm can be written as DFS, BFS, or even a hybrid. if implemented with DFS, the resulting maze will have a longer solution path, but relatively "easy" to solve by a computer using graph algorithms because there is a lower brancing factor.
-This means dead ends are relatively short, and there are less paths that are seemingly reasonable but lead no where.
+If implemented with DFS, the resulting maze will have a relatively long solution path, but relatively "easy" to solve by a computer using graph algorithms because there is a lower brancing factor.
+This means dead ends are relatively short and there are less paths that are seemingly reasonable but lead no where.
 Instead, the solution may take many twists and turns around the entire maze to get to the target.
-We see there are less highlighted squares, meaning the path finding algorithm did not visit too many nodes that did not contribute to the final solution.

 <p align="center">
   <img src="img/png/maze-bfs.png"><br>
   <i>A maze generated with BFS.</i>
 </p>

-Generating the maze with BFS will result in a maze with much higher branching factor, meaning the depth of the tree will be lower.
-This means we will get a shorter path, so the maze is more solvable for humans.
-However, for graph algorithms, they will generally take longer to solve because there are many more "promising" paths that branch off to dead ends.
-Notice that the path finding algorithm visited nearly all nodes to find the optimal solution, even though by "looking" at it, the solution appears obvious.
+Generating the maze with BFS will result in a maze with a much higher branching factor, meaning the depth of the spanning tree will be lower.
+This means we will get a shorter solution path, so the maze is more solvable for humans.
+However, for graph algorithms, they will generally take longer to solve because there are many more "promising" paths that branch off to eventual dead ends.

 <p align="center">
   <img src="img/png/maze-bfs-dfs.png"><br>
   <i>A maze generated with BFS / DFS hybrid.</i>
 </p>

-Finally, we can implement a hybrid where sometimes we push, and sometimes we pop.
-This will result in a maze that is less difficult than DFS, so still solvable by a human, but less predictable than BFS so it remains interesting.
+Finally, we can implement a hybrid where sometimes we push, and sometimes we pop from the unvisited queue.
+This will result in a maze that is less difficult than mazes produced by DFS, so still solvable by a human, but less predictable than BFS mazes, so it remains interesting.
 Alternating between pushing and popping with 50:50 probability works well.
-Here we see, the path finding algorithm needed to visit a decent amount of nodes before finding the solution and the solution still seems "doable" by a human.

 ## Time complexity with backtracking
 As noted, we are using depth / breadth-first search to generate the graph.
 To **traverse** a graph